groverj3/wgbs_snakemake/README.md

 # WGBS Snakemake Workflow
 This workflow is designed to run the basic steps for a whole-genome bisulfite sequencing experiment.
 It's intended to automate the workflow for future-use and reproducibility.
-If you're looking for something which will do literally everything for an experiment then this isn't the workflow you're looking for (yet).
-However, if you're comfortable running the individual programs and want to save yourself the trouble of running every step separately this will save you time.
+Its design is explicitly simple to make it easy for users to not only understand the order and purpose of each step, but to be able to look at the code and figure out how it works and get it running extremely easily.

-The advantage of running this through Snakemake is that it intelligently handles threading and replaces completed processes up to the number of cores specified at run-time.
+One advantage of running this through Snakemake is that it intelligently handles threading and replaces completed processes up to the number of cores specified at run-time.
 Individual options for the steps are mostly hard-coded, as this is intended for reproducibility of our particular workflow.
-However, options for the thread count for each step are changeable from the .yaml file.
+However, options for the thread count for each step are conigurable in the .yaml file.

 ## Getting Started
-Edit the .yaml file to include your sample IDs (excluding extensions, pair numbers, lane info, etc.) and an already bwameth-indexed reference genome.
+Edit the .yaml file to include your sample IDs (excluding extensions, pair numbers, lane info, etc.) and a reference genome (which may be pre-indexed).

 Currently, the workflow expects an R1 and R2 file for each sample.
 Place the individual .fastq.gz files for R1 and R2 into the input_data directory.
 Once